Lebanon Poker Room and Casino Room Review

 Lebanon Poker Room Comfort

 The eight poker tables are relatively simple, with padded rails but no built-in cup-holders or other amenities.
 The felts are clean but worn, as they have clearly seen extensive use.
 The chairs are padded and comfortable, but again lack the frills of larger, fancier card rooms, as they are not adjustable and don’t have wheels or arms.
 The chips look suspiciously like the old Rockingham poker chips, even down to the colors.
-However, they were extremely clean (unlike Rockingham’s) the day we visited.
-The dealers explained that they spent the week hand washing all of the chips in the room.
+However, they are extremely clean (unlike Rockingham’s).

 In fact, the tables, cards, chips, chairs, and the room as a whole were all clean.
 The cards were quality home game cards and not branded in any way.
-Tournaments are currently running eight-handed here, leaving a comfortable amount of space around the table.
+Tournaments run eight-handed, leaving a comfortable amount of space around the table.
 The tournament clock was not an official Bravo or Poker Atlas clock.
 Rather it looked like the poker structure app on my iPhone.
 It worked just fine, but did not feature the number of remaining players, average stacks, or final payouts.
 All of that information would have been appreciated during the game.
 The floor eventually wrote the payouts on a small whiteboard in the corner of the room.

-The room was uncomfortably hot.
+The room was uncomfortably hot the first day we visited.
 But to be fair it was over 90° outside, and we were told that (at 63 players) this was the largest tournament Lebanon had ever hosted.
 The room was definitely bursting with players as the tournament began.
 The ceilings were high and the tables were well spaced.
 The lighting was also good, largely due to the windows.

 Poker Room Staff